The Overarching Story

 Now, in the midsummer of the world, some of these scattered pieces gather in one place every year.
 This is the Court of the Tethered Duchess, a mystical event in the forests of the Lowlands, a rare court of the faie, where the Known World and the Embers meet.
 The few who see it may not know it, but in this moment the gathered threads of the story come together -- if briefly -- in this one glimpse of the grand tale.
 The Tale of the Two Queens.

-This is a story of ambition, betrayal, jilted love and a tenuous hope.
+This is a story of betrayal, vengeance, and a desperate hope.
 And it's the central core of the re-imagined world.
 The great satisfaction of a long campaign is the unraveling of the world's mysteries, all of which hinge on this story in one way or another.
 A story about the dark secret of the Kaladri, vestiges of a lost dream, a struggle to shape reality itself, and the consequence of broken hearts.

 Telrhin Mk.IVb